tiberiusbrown/abc/docs/system.md

 ```

 When not using grayscale, this function behaves exactly like `$display` except that the contents of the display buffer are left unmodified after pushing to the display.
 In grayscale modes, this function behaves exactly like `$display`, clearing the display buffer to all `BLACK` pixels.

 ## `$draw_circle`

 ```c
 void $draw_circle(i16 x, i16 y, u8 r, u8 color);
 ```

-Draws a single pixel thick outline of a circle to the display buffer.
+Draw a single pixel thick outline of a circle to the display buffer.
 This function does nothing in grayscale modes.

 | Parameter | Description |
 | :-- | :-- |